Women’s History Month: Astro Alexandra’s Space Story

-Hey FA readers!
-In honor of Women’s History Month, we call your attention to a newly forming star: Alexandra Doten a/k/a “Astro Alexandra.”
-This former NASA and US Space Force employee was a part of the first steps to establish GPS on the Moon (still in progress).
-She now dedicates her life to sharing space news in accessible and digestible ways on social media in hopes of inspiring the next generation of women in Science, Technology, Engineering, and Mathematics (STEM).
+Hey FA readers.
+In honor of Women’s History Month, we call your attention to a newly forming star: Alexandra Doten, also known as “Astro Alexandra.”
+This former NASA and US Space Force employee was part of the first steps to establish GPS on the Moon, work that is still in progress.
+She now dedicates her life to sharing space news in accessible and digestible ways on social media, in hopes of inspiring the next generation of women in Science, Technology, Engineering, and Mathematics (STEM).

-After discovering lots of fun posts from Alexandra, The Farmers’ Almanac (Facebook and Instagram) joined hands with her to announce a rare alignment of planets — Parade of Planets in 2022.
-In early 2023, Alexandra shared details of when and where to view the notorious Green Comet.
+After we found plenty of her good posts, the Farmers’ Almanac (find us on Facebook and on Instagram) joined hands with Alexandra to announce a rare alignment of planets, the Parade of Planets, in 2022.
+In early 2023, she shared the details of when and where to view the much-talked-about Green Comet.

 6 Questions For Astro Alexandra